 There’s a large rectangular white box sitting in our basement.
 It’s a basic white refrigerator and it has absolutely no bells or whistles.
 Two doors, freezer up top, fridge on the bottom.
 You set the temperature with a dial.
 The big add-on was some extra ice-cube trays.

 At best estimate, it’s about 20 some odd years old and it’s lived in three different homes.
-Over the years it’s been used and abused and ignored and neglected.
+In our first home, it served as our primary and only refrigerator.
+Since then, it’s been used and abused.
+Ignored and turned off.
+Turned on and neglected.
 But no matter what, it’s always worked and done it’s duty.

-As a self-employed person, most of my ready cash goes to the government; the insurance people and what’s left over might make it into a retirement account.
+As a self-employed person, most of my ready cash goes to the government, the insurance people and what’s left over might make it into a retirement account.
 There’s not a lot for the latest in digital bells and whistles.
-So I’m think I’m pretty good at keeping my tech up to date with the latest installations and when I do pick up a new piece of equipment, I make sure its’ fully powered and going to last.
+So I work hard at keeping my tech up to date with the latest installations and when I do pick up a new piece of equipment, I make sure it is fully powered and going to last.

 We are slaves to our tech.
 At last count, I had something like 125 different passwords on file to different sites.
-They change frequently and while there are numerous handy little apps and built-ins on browsers that track it all for you, how many times have you found yourself repeatedly trying to get a new password sent to you by the site you’re trying to access?
+How many of them am I actually using?
+The passwords change frequently and while there are numerous handy little apps and built-ins on browsers that track it all for you, how many times have you found yourself repeatedly trying to get a new password sent to you by the site you’re trying to access?

 It’s no longer enough to be proficient at MS Office.
 We also have to know a host of other digital programs and apps if we want to be attractive to a new employer or client.
 But ask yourself, what exactly did you get out of the latest update?
 The annual OS updates from Apple alternatively either slow down my machines, or offer “innovations” that seem pointless.
 Does anyone like the last few iterations of iTunes?
 To be fair, while some of these updates are nice to have, I don’t understand the hyperbole that accompanies them.
 Yes, it does make computing easier, sometimes.
 But I’m surprised it took you this long to figure out how to make this happen.